Asitha Fernando: International career

 In July 2016 he was named in Sri Lanka's Test squad for their series against Australia, but he did not play.

 Fernando was included in Sri Lanka's One Day International (ODI) squad for the series against Zimbabwe.
 He made his ODI debut on 8 July 2017 at the Mahinda Rajapaksa International Cricket Stadium in the fourth ODI against Zimbabwe, but did not able to take a wicket.
+He made his international debut for the Sri Lanka cricket team in July 2017.

 In February 2018, he was named in Sri Lanka's Twenty20 International (T20I) squad for their series against Bangladesh, but he did not play.
 In May 2018, he was named in Sri Lanka's Test squad for their series against the West Indies.

 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 In August 2019, he was named in a twenty-two man squad for Sri Lanka's Test series against New Zealand.
 However, he was not named in the final fifteen-man squad for the first Test.
 In November 2019, he was named in Sri Lanka's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named in Sri Lanka's squad for the cricket tournament at the 2019 South Asian Games.
 The Sri Lanka team won the silver medal, after they lost to Bangladesh by seven wickets in the final.

 In December 2019, he was added to Sri Lanka's Test squad for their tour to Sri Lankan cricket team in Pakistan in 2019–20.
 He replaced Suranga Lakmal, who was ruled out of the tour due to dengue fever.
 In March 2020, he was added to Sri Lanka's Twenty20 International (T20I) squad for the series against the West Indies, replacing Nuwan Pradeep.

 In December 2020, Fernando was named in Sri Lanka's Test squad for their series against South Africa.
 He made his Test debut for Sri Lanka, against South Africa, on 3 January 2021.
 In February 2021, Fernando was named in Sri Lanka's T20I squad for their series against the West Indies.
 In July 2021, he was named in Sri Lanka's squad for their series against India.

-In May 2022, in the second match of the series against Bangladesh, Fernando took his first five-wicket haul in Test cricket, with 6/51.
+In May 2022, in the second match of the series against Bangladesh, Fernando took his first five-wicket haul in Test cricket in second innings, with 6/51.
+He also took four wickets in first innings.
+In that process he took 10 for 141 from the match.
+This is his first 10-wicket haul.
 In August 2022, he was named in Sri Lanka's T20I squad for the 2022 Asia Cup.
 He made his T20I debut on 1 September 2022, against Bangladesh.

+In May 2024, he was named as a reserve player in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.